Contents

 Cross-Listed Courses and Course Substitutions

-Apart from cross-appointing faculty members, or instituting joint appointments, departments can establish relationships with each other by allowing their students to take other unit’s courses for credit toward the degree requirements of their own major or minor.
-There are two ways of doing this:
+Departments can establish relationships with each other by allowing their students to take other unit’s courses for credit toward the degree requirements of their own major or minor.
+This can be accomplished through::

-Cross-Listed Courses: Although a class is taught in one unit, another unit may, with the other unit’s permission, agree to put its own course number into Banner to allow its majors to enroll in one of its own courses yet take the other unit’s class.
-In such cases, the one Instructor will appear as the Instructor of record for two courses and the units will have to agree upon how many seats each of the two courses (i.e., each of the two units) can enroll.
+Although a class is taught in one unit, another unit with the other unit’s permission may, agree to put its own course number into Banner to allow its majors to enroll in one of its own courses yet take the other unit’s class.
+In such cases, a single Instructor will appear as the Instructor of record for two courses and the units will have to agree upon how many seats each of the two courses (i.e., each of the two units) can enroll.

 University of Alabama Substantive Change Policy